SafetyCulture/safetyculture-exporter/docs/iauditor-exporter_sql.md

-      --inspection-skip-ids strings         Skip storing these inspection IDs --modified-after string               Return inspections modified after this date (see readme for supported formats) --proxy-url string                    Proxy URL for making API requests through --tables strings                      Tables to export (default all) --template-ids strings                Template IDs to filter inspections and schedules by (default all) --tls-cert string                     Custom root CA certificate to use when making API requests
+      --inspection-skip-ids strings         Skip storing these inspection IDs --modified-after string               Return inspections modified after this date (see readme for supported formats) --proxy-url string                    Proxy URL for making API requests through --site-include-deleted                Include deleted sites in the sites table (default false) --tables strings                      Tables to export (default all) --template-ids strings                Template IDs to filter inspections and schedules by (default all) --tls-cert string                     Custom root CA certificate to use when making API requests